Author: Abu Cassim

 This bias involves us calculating the probability that a startup will succeed based on a comparable known situation.
 The danger with this approach is the likelihood to make an incorrect judgement.
 Even though two companies can be compared for their services or marketing strategy, their probabilities to succeed cannot.
 You can’t drive looking in the rearview mirror.

-Biases are part of the human experience; we are all guilty of exercising them when making decisions.
+In conclusion, biases are part of the human experience.
+We are all guilty of exercising them when making decisions.
 An important lesson for an angel investor is to be aware of them.
 In addition, an investor needs to be honest about the impact of a bias on the decision they are leaning toward.
 It would be good practise for an investor to run their thoughts by an objective person to get a clearer and more rounded view.
 This is one of the benefits of being part of an angel network.
-The music is magical in the startup space, just make sure you’re not the only one hearing it.
+The music is magical in the startup space…just make sure you’re not the only one hearing it.